This page includes information about:

 Summary of published key strategic guidance for health emergency preparedness, resilience and response (EPRR)

-These charts give an overview of the key strategic EPRR guidance documents currently published.
-For published documents, website links are embedded in the charts.
+This document gives an overview of the key strategic EPRR guidance documents currently published.

-This is a strategic national framework containing principles for health emergency preparedness, resilience and response for the NHS in England at all levels including NHS provider organisations, providers of NHS-funded care, clinical commissioning groups (CCGs), GPs and other primary and community care organisations.
+This is a strategic national framework containing principles for health emergency preparedness, resilience and response for NHS-funded organisations in England including but not limited to NHS Trusts, Foundation Trusts, Care Trusts, providers of NHS-funded primary care, NHS commissioning organisations including NHS England and integrated care boards.

-All NHS-funded organisations must meet the requirements of the Civil Contingencies Act 2004, the NHS Act 2006 as amended by the Health and Social Care Act 2012, the NHS standard contract, the NHS England Core Standards for EPRR and NHS England business continuity management framework.
+All NHS-funded organisations must meet the requirements of the Civil Contingencies Act 2004, the NHS Act 2006, the Health and Care Act 2022, the NHS standard contract, the NHS Core Standards for EPRR and NHS England business continuity management framework.